 Takeaway tip: identify issues and queries that your audience has by using keyword research to highlight regularly asked questions.
 Alternatively, reach out to your audience directly to find what they want to learn about.
 Create short, accessible videos that answer and educate, using simple language and visual aids.

-Use humour to connect with your customers
+Use humor to connect with your customers

 What kind of post makes you hesitate on social media the most?
 For many, it is humorous content that has them pausing mid-scroll.
 And if it makes someone laugh, it generally compels them to share it.